Skip to content

 —Thank you very much —I conclude.

-Since I haven't been able to talk to him, I approach the drinking party and ask one of the young people:
+Since I haven't been able to talk to him, I approach the party and ask one of the young people:

 -What do you want?

-—Well, I'm looking for him, but he left too fast, I say.
-Do you know where he could have gone?
+"Well, I've been looking for him, but he left too quickly," I say.
+"Do you know where he might have gone?"

-—I'm probably going to the end of summer party —he tells me—.
-The Tropical Lagoon beach bar throws a huge party every year.
-We're going after now, we're waiting for some friends, are you up for the pre-party?
+"I'll probably go to the end-of-summer party," he tells me.
+"The Tropical Lagoon beach bar throws a huge party every year.
+We're going afterward.
+We're waiting for some friends.
+Are you up for the pre-summer party?"

 —Maybe another time, thanks.